nonsnse/Light/README.md

 > [!IMPORTANT]
 > You **can not** host Light locally via a static web hosting site such as Netlify, Github Pages, and Cloudflare Pages.

-Please run the following commands :
+Please run the following commands to host a server:
 `git clone https://github.com/imm-stella/Light`
 `cd light-main`
 `npm install`